 Unplanned or inexperienced buyers have more than a 50% chance to be in worse shape financially three years post-deal.
 Therefore, organizations must carry out detailed and careful planning and ensure the involvement of IT early and throughout the process for successful execution and the subsequent realization of benefits.
 Not only should organizations focus on integrating diverse IT systems, but they must also drive efforts in creating IT synergies throughout.

 According to McKinsey, acquirers can generate higher ROIs by being better prepared to capture the 10 to 20 percent expected cost savings from successful IT integrations.
-At the same time, thinking ahead of current acquisition and creating a strong acquisition platform to allow quick integrations for synergistic acquisitions, can significantly increase ROIs of current and future acquisitions.
+At the same time, thinking ahead of current acquisitions and creating a strong acquisition platform to allow quick integrations for synergistic acquisitions, can significantly increase the ROIs of current and future acquisitions.
 Given more than 50% of synergies are IT-enabled, an implementation partner with the right expertise can systematically move the needle on both topline and bottom-line ROI.

 Having an excellent technology strategy, with Cloud/AI/ML/RPA at the focal point of a Merger and Acquisition transaction, can significantly increase efficiencies and move normal targets of 10-20% synergies towards 20-60% realized synergies – depending on investment at the time of the merger.

-The realized synergies are often inferior to expected synergies not just due to unexpected complexities during M & A, but also because of lack of involvement, planning, funding and/or resourcing for technology team empowerment.
+The realized synergies are often inferior to expected synergies not just due to unexpected complexities during M & A, but also because of a lack of involvement, planning, funding, and/or resourcing for technology team empowerment.
 That said, here are some tips to ensure smooth technology integration during a Merger and Acquisition:

 - Add tech system upgrade to the core strategy: As companies continue to grow and expand through Mergers and Acquisitions, the pressure on IT to deliver new products and services, improve operational efficiency, and ensure adherence to applicable regulations is massive.
 To maximize ROI, organizations must include tech system upgrades to their core Merger and Acquisition strategy to determine key trends, identify opportunities for cost-saving, and improve risk management.
 By having a plan in place on how systems can be integrated, they can ensure they have sufficient staff and resources necessary to support this endeavor.

 - Create efficiencies at the time of transformation: Another critical factor to keep in mind during a Merger and Acquisition is to create efficiencies at the time of transformation rather than after it.
-Instead of keeping everything legacy, it is important to assess the capabilities of each individual system, assess risks (and opportunities), and identify the inherent value – during the due diligence phase itself.
+Instead of keeping everything legacy, it is important to assess the capabilities of each system, assess risks (and opportunities), and identify the inherent value – during the due diligence phase itself.
 Such early evaluation can help organizations in choosing the right strategies from restructuring, revamping, or retiring systems that no longer add value.

 - Offer a seamless experience to employees and customers: Organizations undergoing Mergers and Acquisitions also need to pay close attention to employee and customer experience.
 Given that Mergers and Acquisitions can cause many hiccups due to the changes that happen internally – organizations must integrate systems without interruptions.
 They should also drive efforts in translating existing and future business requirements into viable technical solutions.
 This will not only help ensure the current demands of customers are met, but it also helps meet scalability needs while constantly offering a seamless experience to employees.

-Technologies to embrace during a Merger and Acquisition
+Technologies to embrace during a merger and acquisition

 The pace at which the business environment is evolving makes Mergers and Acquisitions inevitable.
 However, given the technology ecosystem we live in today, it might be a good time to embrace technologies that aid the process.

 - Using AI and ML to automate mundane, error-prone processes can also help in expectations and ROI.
-By using scalable and extensible architectures, organizations can unlock value from the staggering amount of data, thereby driving efficiencies and accelerating time-to-value from any Merger and Acquisition.
+By using scalable and extensible architectures, organizations can leverage value from the staggering amount of data, thereby driving efficiencies and accelerating time-to-value from any Merger and Acquisition.

 - RPA can also help a great deal in reducing manual intervention and driving much-needed transformation from a Merger and Acquisition.
 RPA sets the stage for quick and efficient consolidation of diverse business systems while helping organizations capitalize on new business opportunities and cost efficiencies.
 From data extraction to mapping, regulatory headaches to operational overheads, customization to testing – RPA can be leveraged to reduce risk and accelerate the Merger and Acquisition life cycle.